How and Why You Should Create a Writer's Mission Statement

 But wait, what's a Writer’s Mission Statement?

 As writers, we can create a similar statement to remind ourselves of why we write.
-Simply put, creating a mission statement can help you stay clear, focused, and motivated to reach your storytelling dreams!
+Simply put, creating a mission statement can help you stay clear, focused, and motivated to reach your storytelling dreams.
+Pretty awesome, right?

 For our #StorySocial chat, I was heavily inspired by this guest post by Shannon of Duolit over on Joanna Penn's blog, The Creative Penn.
 (And, of course, I made sure to let our chatters know that as well.
 Gotta give credit where credit is due!)